sjmluo/Ensemble_Anomaly_Detection/README.md

         <img src="https://img.shields.io/badge/Python-3.8-ff69b4.svg" /></a>
 </p>

-Demonstration of Ensembling Single-Class Classifiers via Wasserstein Barycentres
+Demonstration of Ensembling Single-Class Classifiers via Barycentres

 We provide a demonstration for a range of anomaly detection algorithms for high-dimensional point cloud, time-series and graphs.
 These approaches include: